2017.08.04 | Enpure

 Strongford STW is a major treatment works serving Newcastle-under-Lyme and Stoke-on-Trent with a population equivalent of c350,000.
 The scheme is of strategic importance to Severn Trent Water as it demonstrates their commitment to reduce their carbon footprint by 10% through AMP6, and to produce an enhanced product for 25% of all of their bioolids.

+Enpure will be working collaboratively with its partners, North Midland Construction (NMC Nomenca).
 The key objectives for the project are to maximise biogas production, reduce sludge volumes, produce an Enhanced digestate, whilst achieving the lowest TOTEX cost.
-During the tender evaluation process Doosan actively demonstrated how they will achieve these objectives, using their extensive knowledge and expertise in Advanced Anaerobic Digestion and utilising the strategic partnerships it has established to help execute this significant scheme, especially in response to OFWAT’s Water 2020 initiative to open up the sludge market.
+During the tender evaluation process Doosan actively demonstrated how they will achieve these objectives, using their extensive knowledge and expertise in Advanced Anaerobic Digestion and utilising the strategic partnerships it has establised to help execute this significant scheme, especially in response to OFWAT’s Water 2020 initiative to open up the sludge market.

-Avtar Jirh, Chief Executive Officer of Doosan Enpure, said “From the outset of the procurement process, Severn Trent Water indicated that they were willing to consider a range of thermal hydrolysis technologies now available to the marketplace, so I’m very proud that Doosan were able to offer an alternative option, utilising our international Technology Provider relationships along with our in-house Process Engineering and EPC capabilities.
-We are excited to be working with Sustec BV to deliver the first continuous Thermal Hydrolysis Plant in England and in addition we look forward to further cementing our relationship with North Midland Construction who are already our partner in the DNM Alliance, working together with Severn Trent on the Birmingham Resilience Project”.
+Avtar Jirh, Chief Executive Officer of Enpure, said “From the outset of the procurement process, Severn Trent Water indicated that they were willing to consider a range of thermal hydrolysis technologies now available to the marketplace, so I’m very proud that Doosan were able to offer an alternative option, utilising our international Technology Provider relationships along with our in-house Process Engineering and EPC capabilities.
+We look forward to further cementing our relationship with North Midland Construction who are already our partner in the DNM Alliance, working together with Severn Trent on the Birmingham Resilience Project”.